 This is a simple methodology and it is difficult to go wrong with making these observations.
-Market Equity discussed the methodology with Jill Powell and Associates and concluded that a comprehensive approach was applied. information available to Market Equity, they concluded that the approach used to compile the inventory and establish current capacity and gaps appeared sound.
+Market Equity discussed the methodology with Jill Powell and Associates and concluded that a comprehensive approach was applied.
+On the information available to Market Equity, they concluded that he approach used to compile the inventory and establish current capacity and gaps appeared sound.